jeanlimalopes/MassTransit-EventDrivenArchitecture/README.md

 ```

 ### Conclusion
 By following these steps, you have two console applications communicating via MassTransit and RabbitMQ in a producer-consumer model.
 The producer sends messages (events) to RabbitMQ, and the consumer listens for and processes those messages.
 This setup demonstrates an event-driven architecture using two separate, decoupled applications.
-You can extend this system by adding more consumers, improving error handling, and scaling the system as needed.#   M a s s T r a n s i t - E v e n t D r i v e n A r c h i t e c t u r e
+You can extend this system by adding more consumers, improving error handling, and scaling the system as needed.